Romans-I-XVI/Roku-gameEngine/README.md

 This method is called just before collision checking occurs, any important pre-collision check adjustments can be made here.

-##### onCollision(collider, other_collider, other_instance)
+##### onCollision(collider, other_collider, other_entity)

-This method is called when two object instances collide. collider and other_collider are strings refering to the specific colliders that are in collision. other_instance is the object instance that has been collided with.
+This method is called when two object entities collide. collider and other_collider are strings refering to the specific colliders that are in collision. other_entity is the object instance that has been collided with.

 ##### onPostCollision()